tonioloewald/xinjs/README.md

       }
     }) // returns a list of problems...

+The exact response from `matchType` in this example is:

+    [
+      '.age was "17", expected number',
+      '.address.city was undefined, expected string',
+      '.address.zipcode was 10001, expected string'
+    ]

 > The ultimate goal of `xinjs`'s type system is to allow for a single source
 > of truth for types, so that one simple *JavaScript* declaration gives you:
 >